pgpartman/pg_partman/doc/pg_partman.md

   * Function to return the necessary commands to recreate a partition set in pg_partman for the given parent table (p_parent_table).
   * Returns both the `create_parent()` call as well as an UPDATE statement to set additional parameters stored in part_config.
   * NOTE: This currently only works with single level partition sets.
-Looking for contributions to add support for sub-partition sets
+Looking for contributions to add support for subpartition sets
   * `p_ignore_template` - The template table needs to be created before the SQL generated by this function will work properly.
 If you haven't modified the template table at all then it's safe to pass TRUE here to have the generated SQL tell partman to generate a new template table.
 But for safety it's preferred to use pg_dump to dump the template tables and restore them prior to using the generated SQL so that you can maintain any template overrides.